Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation

-To {\mk help interpret} these formulas, the mixing eigenvalues for $\delta = 1.5$, $\epsilon = 0.4$ and $\beta = 0.5$ are represented in Fig.~\ref{fig:artMixingEigVal}-(d) together with the eigenfunction $\psi_{01} = \exp{i (\theta - \beta \log{r / \sqrt{\delta}})}$ associated with the second eigenvalue $\lambda_{01} = - \epsilon^2(1 + \beta^2) / (2\delta) + i n (\gamma - \beta \delta)$ in Fig.~\ref{fig:artMixingEigVal}-(f).
-One can first observe in panel (d) of Fig.~\ref{fig:artMixingEigVal} a typical array of parabolas of eigenvalues.
-The latter are separated by a spectral gap of $-2\delta$ (see Remark \ref{Remark_2delta}) given by the characteristic exponent associated with the Floquet eigenvector transverse to the flow and accounting for the stability of the limit cycle $\Gamma$; see also \ref{sec:Floquet}.
-One the other hand, the imaginary part $i n (\gamma - \beta \delta)$, for each harmonic, is associated with the neutral dynamics of advection along the limit cycle.
-These two contributions jointly coincide with the eigenvalues for the deterministic case \citep[c.f.][]{Gaspard2001a}.
+To {\mk help interpret} these formulas, the RP resonances for fixed values of the parameters are represented in Fig.~\ref{fig:artMixingEigVal}-(d) together with the eigenfunction $\psi_{01} = \exp{i (\theta - \tilde \beta \log{r / R})}$ associated with the second eigenvalue $\lambda_{01} = - \epsilon^2 (1 + \tilde \beta^2) / (2 R^2) + i n \omega_f$ in Fig.~\ref{fig:artMixingEigVal}-(f).
+One can first observe in panel (d) a typical array of parabolas of eigenvalues.
+The latter are separated by a spectral gap of $-2\delta$ (see Remark~\ref{Remark_2delta}) given by the characteristic exponent associated with the Floquet vector transverse to the flow and accounting for the stability of the limit cycle $\Gamma$; see also~\ref{sec:Floquet}.
+One the other hand, the imaginary part $i n \omega_f$, for each harmonic, is associated with the neutral dynamics of advection along the limit cycle.
+These two contributions jointly coincide with the eigenvalues for the deterministic case found in spaces of distributions by~\cite{Gaspard2001a}.

-However, the diffusion along the limit cycle, is responsible for another real contribution $-n^2 \epsilon^2 (1 + \beta^2) / (2 \delta)$, which is not found in the deterministic case and which is responsible for the parabolic shape of the array of eigenvalues.
+However, the diffusion along the limit cycle, is responsible for an additional real contribution $-n^2 \epsilon^2 (1 + \tilde \beta^2) / (2 R^2)$, which is not found in the deterministic case and which is responsible for the parabolic shape of the array of eigenvalues.
 As a result, $\lambda_{00} = 0$ (represented as a green star in Fig.~\ref{fig:artMixingEigVal}-(d)) is the only eigenvalue on the imaginary axis.
-The presence of noise therefore enforces the system to be mixing.
-This ``loss of memory'' is captured by the finiteness of the decorrelation time $\tau \approx 2 \delta / (\epsilon^2 (1 + \beta^2))$, which decreases as the noise level $\epsilon$ and the curvature $1 / \sqrt{\delta}$ of $\Gamma$ strengthen.
+The presence of noise therefore enforces the system to be mixing, in agreement with the spectral gap result of Section~\ref{sec:discreteSpectrum}.
+This ``loss of memory'' is captured by the finiteness of the decorrelation time $\tau \approx 2 R^2 / (\epsilon^2 (1 + \tilde \beta^2))$, which decreases as the noise level $\epsilon$ and the curvature $1 / R$ of $\Gamma$ strengthen.